whwangChina/subcommission-ordovician/pages/conference.md

 #### Virtual "Ordovician of the World" Conference
 The online meeting hosted by Lille University took place over four days: Monday 13th to Thursday 16th, September 2021

-Conference details and abstract volume are avaiable conference website: <https://lille2021.wordpress.com>.
+Conference details and abstract volume are avaiable on the conference website: <https://lille2021.wordpress.com>.

 ---